apsdsm/fetch/README.md

 There is a package in the `Packages` folder that you can import into your Unity projects.
 This will install Fetch without the tests.
 If you want to work on improving Fetch itself, then I suggest checking out the repository.

 Once this project feels a little more mature (read: the public interface doesn't change so often), I'll see about submitting a version to the asset store for easier installation.

+## About Tests

+This project used to have a pretty complete suite of tests.
+However, due to the nature of the project they were all what Unity used to call Integration Tests.
+With the more recent releases of Unity, these tests have been deprecated, and including them with the package causes a bunch of unrecoverable errors.

+While I'd like to port those existing tests over to whatever it is that Unity is currently using, that's not the sort of thing I currently have time for.
+Obviously writing tests is important (this frame was written in part to facilitate the writing of code which is easier to test) but writing *code* is arguably *more* important.
+Particularly when Unity can pull the rug out from under you and break your whole test suite whenever they feel like it.

+If you are actually able to get the tests working with the current Unity setup, then I'd welcome a pull request.
+Otherwise I'm just not sure I have it in me to spend however long it would take to fix them myself.
+For now I'm leaving the tests in the root directory of the project but after I have a chance to snapshot them in a future release, I'll probably just remove them from source control.